adrianrf/OpenGD77/docs/OpenGD77_User_Guide.md

 When a Channel has a custom power setting, the power will be displayed in a **Bold font**.

-Increasing and descreasing the power on a Channel with a custom power setting will temporarily override the power on the Channel, but this change is not saved to the codeplug.
+Increasing and decreasing the power on a Channel with a custom power setting will temporarily override the power on the Channel, but this change is **not** saved to the codeplug.
 So, changing channels will result in the temporary override being lost.

 To make a **permanent** change to a Channel custom power value, you must open the [**Channel Details**](#channel-details) screen, and then exit by pressing **Function** + **Green**.